MUST WATCH: 5th grader injured after teacher reportedly assaulted him at school

 The worst part, says the family's attorney, was yet to come.

-"This teacher violently picked him up by his sweater, ripping it in the process, and smashed his face onto the desk," explained Chelsea Murfee of the Ramji Law Group.
+"This teacher violently picked him up by his sweater, ripping it in the process, and smashed his face onto the desk," explained Chelsea Murfree of the Ramji Law Group.

 The fifth grader suffered a gash to his forehead that his mother said required 6 stitches.
 The initial injury was concerning enough that the boy was airlifted to the hospital.